Distributed Methods with Compressed Communication for Solving Variational Inequalities, with Theoretical Guarantees: Introduction

 \subsection{Training of supervised models via distributed optimization}

-On the other hand, in the domain of classical, and hence also much better understood, {\em supervised machine learning} is characterized by the fact that standard optimization techniques apply and work well, researchers and practitioners face other challenges that are currently beyond the reach of existing VI methods.
+On the other hand, for classical and much better understood {\em supervised machine learning}/minimization problems, researchers and practitioners face other challenges, which, until recently, have been outside of VI's research.
 Indeed, the training of modern supervised machine learning models in general, and deep neural networks in particular, is still extremely challenging.
 Due to their desire to improve the generalization of deployed models, machine learning engineers need to rely on training datasets of ever increasing sizes and on elaborate over-parametrized models \citep{ACH-overparameterized-2018}.
 Supporting workloads of such unprecedented magnitudes would be impossible without combining the latest advances in hardware acceleration, distributed systems and {\em distributed algorithm design} \citep{DMLsurvey}.

 When training such modern supervised models in a distributed fashion, {\em communication cost} is often the bottleneck of the training system, and for this reason, a lot of effort was recently targeted at the design of communication efficient distributed optimization methods~\citep{FEDLEARN, cocoa-2018-JMLR, Ghosh2020, MARINA}.
-A particularly successful technique for improving the communication efficiency of distributed first order optimization methods is {\em communication compression.} The idea behind this technique is rooted in the observation that in practical implementations it often advantageous to communicate messages compressed via (often randomized) {\em lossy compression techniques} instead of communicating the full messages~\citep{1bit, alistarh2017qsgd}.
-If the number of parallel workers is large enough, the noise introduced by compression is reduced, and training with compressed communication will often lead to the comparable test error while reducing the amount of communicated bits, which results in faster training, both in theory and practice~\citep{DIANA, MARINA}.
+A particularly successful technique for improving the communication efficiency of distributed first order optimization methods is {\em communication compression.} The idea behind this technique is rooted in the observation that in practical implementations it is often advantageous to communicate messages compressed via (often randomized) {\em lossy compression techniques} instead of communicating the full messages~\citep{1bit, alistarh2017qsgd}.
+If the number of parallel workers is large enough, the noise introduced by compression is reduced, and training with compressed communication will often lead to comparable test error while reducing the amount of communicated bits, which results in faster training, both in theory and practice~\citep{DIANA, MARINA}.